alxers/book_of_proof/11_chapter.md

 .1.
 Relation R is reflexive if xRx for every x in A.
 That is, R is reflexive if all x in A, xRx.

 .2.
 Relation R is symmetric if xRy implies yRx for all x,y in A.
+That is, R is symmetric if all x, y in A, xRy => yRx.

 .3.
 Relation R is transitive if whenever xRy and yRz, then also xRz.
 That is, R is transitive if for all x, y, z in A, ((xRy) ^ (yRz)) => xRz.

 Example 11.7.
 A = { b, c, d, e }, and R is the following relation on A: R { (b, b), (b, c), (c, b), (c, c), (d, d), (b, d), (d, b), (c, d), (d, c) }.
+.1.
+It's not reflexive, because it's not true that eRe. (should be true for all x in A).
+.2.
+It's symmetric